SMTG-Bham/easyunfold/paper/paper.md

 Both the input settings and calculated spectral weights are stored as a single JSON file.
 This enables the unfolded band structure to be re-plotted and further analysed without reprocessing the wave function data.
-In addition, multi-file wave function support allows DFT calculations to be performed in a flexible way, which is essential for improving parallel efficiency using resource-hungry hybrid functionals.
+In addition, multi-file wave function support allows DFT calculations to be performed in a flexible way, which is essential for improving parallel efficiency using resource-hungry hybrid functional.

 We chose Python as the programming language due to its low entry-barrier, flexibility and popularity in the materials modelling field.
 An object-oriented approach is used when designing the package to allow abstractions when reading and process wave function data.